hannesnortje/autogen/VSCODE_INTEGRATION_PLAN.md

 ## Next Steps (Updated Priority Order)

-**CRITICAL: Memory System Repair Required**
+**CRITICAL: Memory System Foundation Complete ✅**

-Based on the Qdrant memory analysis, the system has fundamental memory integration issues that prevent agents from functioning properly.
-The next three steps are **critical priority**:

-1. **Step 21 — Fix Multi-Scope Memory Schema**: Agents need proper memory collections to store and retrieve knowledge
-2. **Step 22 — Fix Memory Search Implementation**: Currently returns empty results - agents can't access any memory
-3. **Step 23 — Agent Memory Integration**: Agents must be connected to the memory system to learn and improve

-**Current Issue**: Agents are "forgetful" because:
-- Memory search returns empty results (broken implementation)
-- No structured knowledge storage (missing schema)
+Based on successful completion of Steps 21-22, the system now has:
+- ✅ **Multi-scope Memory Schema**: Proper collections for global, project, agent, thread, objectives, artifacts
+- ✅ **Working Embeddings**: 384-dimensional vectors with auto_embed=True functionality
+- ✅ **Operational Search**: HybridSearchService returning relevant results with 0.755 similarity scores
+- ✅ **Complete Pipeline**: write → embed → store → search → retrieve cycle working

+**NEXT CRITICAL STEP: Agent Memory Integration (Step 23)**

+The memory system foundation is solid, but **agents are not connected to it yet**.
+Currently:
-- Agents don't read/write memory (no integration)
+- ❌ Agents don't search memory before taking actions
+- ❌ Agent decisions and outputs are not written to memory

-**Impact**: Without fixing these, agents start every session with zero knowledge and can't learn from previous work.
+- ❌ Agents start each session with zero knowledge
+- ❌ No persistent learning between agent sessions

+**Impact**: Agents are still "forgetful" because they're not integrated with the working memory system.

-Ready to begin **Step 21: Fix Multi-Scope Memory Schema** - the foundation for all agent memory functionality.
+Ready to begin **Step 23: Agent Memory Integration** - connecting AutoGen agents to the operational memory system.